Engineering-Technology Education (ETE)

 Prerequisite: Principles of Industry 4.0 Smart Manufacturing

-The Robotics Design and Innovation course is designed to introduce students to technology that is revolutionizing modern manufacturing and logistic centers across global markets.
-Students will explore careers that are related to the fourth industrial revolution and be introduced to the emerging technologies that make the manufacturing world ever changing.
+In Robotics Design and Innovation students will develop multi-mode robotic solutions to real world challenges.
+Students will explore revolutionizing modern manufacturing and logistics centers through field trips.
+Students will also explore careers related to the “fourth industrial revolution” and be introduced to the emerging technologies that make the manufacturing world ever changing.
 These technologies include; robotics, programmable automation, mechatronics, CAD/CAM, cloud technologies, networking, big data and analytics.
 Students will design a part to be mass produced using processes such as additive and subtractive manufacturing, while utilizing lean manufacturing concepts.
-The course will prepare students for the SACA, C-102 Certified Industry 4.0 Associate
+The course will prepare students for the SACA, C-102 Certified Industry 4.0 Associate.

 Activities include: Programming, fabrication and operation of automated systems, CAD/CAM, robotic applications and tool handling, and field trips.